 Dropbox is simple.
 It's just a folder on your computer that syncs everything you put in it up to the cloud.
 Before Dropbox, file sharing and sync was geeky and confusing, so it's no wonder that it quickly became the de facto cloud storage platform after it launched in 2007.

 But if you've only added files to your /dropbox folder over the past few years, and haven't dug into Dropbox.com or its mobile apps, you might be in for a surprise.
 Behind Dropbox's simplicity are sophisticated tools that let you back up your photos, edit documents online, roll back time, and secure your files from prying eyes.

 While it's far from the only way to sync your files, the hidden features put Dropbox a step ahead of the rest.
-Here are 12 of the best features you may have never noticed in Dropbox before.
+Here are 14 of the best features you may have never noticed in Dropbox before.